-- Budgeted revenues for the General Fund were increased by \$2,541,360 due to additional State grants awarded during the fiscal year along with award carryover and deferred revenue not accounted for in the original budget.
-Local revenue also increased in property tax collection due to property values increasing in 2021. - Actual revenue for the General Fund was \$2,605,329 less than budgeted revenues due to State grants being deferred into the 2021-2022 fiscal year as programs continue to be delivered through the next school year. - Budgeted expenditures for the General Fund were increased by \$2,077,015.
-This increase was due to additional State grants which were awarded during the fiscal year, along with award carryover not accounted for in the original budget. - Actual expenditures for the General Fund were \$2,374,313 less than budgeted expenditures due to additional State grants awarded during the fiscal year being deferred into the 2021-2022 fiscal year as programs continue to be delivered through the next school year. - Budgeted revenues for the Special Education Fund were increased by \$1,063,864 due to additional State and Federal grants awarded during the fiscal year, along with local revenue increasing in property tax collection due to property values increasing in 2021. - Actual revenue for the Special Education Fund was \$422,425 less than budgeted revenues due to Federal award grants being deferred into the 2021-2021 fiscal year as programs continue to be delivered through the next school year. - Budgeted expenditures for the Special Education Fund were decreased by \$189,452.
-This was due to a reduction in salary and wages for teacher and support personnel as a result of staff retiring and positions remaining vacant during the fiscal year. - Actual expenditures for the Special Education Fund were \$1,763,621 less than budget expenditures due to State and Federal grant awards being deferred into the 2021-2022 fiscal year as programs continue to be delivered through the next school year.
-There was also a reduction in salary and wages for teacher and support personnel as a result of staff retiring and positions remaining vacant during the fiscal year.
+- Budgeted revenues for the General Fund were increased by \$4,109,694 due to additional State grants awarded during the fiscal year along with award carryover and deferred revenue not accounted for in the original budget.
+Local revenue also increased in property tax collection due to property values increasing in 2022. - Actual revenue for the General Fund was \$6,022,026 less than budgeted revenue due to State grants being deferred into the 2022-2023 fiscal year as programs continue to be delivered through the next school year. - Budgeted expenditures for the General Fund were increased by \$3,974,295.
+This increase was due to additional State grants awarded during the fiscal year along with an increase in employee salaries and benefits as a result of a review to align pay to current market values. - Actual expenditures for the General Fund were \$5,159,039 less than budgeted expenditures due to additional State grants awarded during the fiscal year being deferred into the 2021-2022 fiscal year as programs continue to be delivered through the next school year. - Budgeted revenues for the Special Education Fund were increased by \$2,228,398 due to additional State and Federal grant awards during the fiscal year, along with award carryover and deferred revenue not accounted for in the original budget.
+Local revenue also increased in property tax collection due to property values increasing in 2022. - Actual revenue for the Special Education Fund was \$542,291 less than budgeted revenues due to State grants being deferred into the 2022-2023 fiscal year as programs continue to be delivered through the next school year. - Budgeted expenditures for the Special Education Fund were increased by \$2,203,856.
+This increase was due to additional State and Federal grant awards during the fiscal year along with an increase in employee salaries and benefits as a result of a review to align pay to current market values. - Actual expenditures for the Special Education Fund were \$2,434,312 less than budgeted expenditures due to additional State and Federal grant awards being deferred into the 2022-2023 fiscal year as programs continue to be delivered through the next school year.